Patricia Weil Coates, President

 Other Team Members

-Eliane Coates is currently a graduate student at Hood College in the Clinical Mental Health Program and is interning at the Counseling Center at Mount St. Mary’s University.
-She is also employed at REI.
+Eliane Coates recently received her Master’s degree in the Clinical Mental Health Program at Hood College and is a Licensed Graduate Professional Counselor (LGPC).
+She counseled students at Mount St. Mary’s University during her graduate studies and worked for several years in the camping department at REI.
 She attended UNC Asheville in North Carolina for her undergraduate degree, which is where her love for hiking began.
 In 2016, Eliane completed an entire thru-hike of the Appalachian Trail from Georgia to Maine and remains an avid hiker.
 Eliane is excited about the Umbrella Project so she can further share her passion for hiking and the Appalachian Trail with others.

 Alex is a life-long outdoorsman with worldwide backpacking experience, including the Appalachian Mountains, the Rocky Mountains, Patagonia, New Zealand’s Southern Alps, the volcanoes of Central America and the Trans-Mexican Volcanic Belt.
 His educational experience includes teaching elementary school science classes for two years in Nicaragua as a Peace Corps volunteer and leading three-week long educational backpacking trips at Philmont Scout Ranch, which focuses on conservation and leadership skills.
 He also worked as an Outward Bound Instructor, leading students aged 12 – 16 on multi-day backpacking, canoeing and sea kayaking trips, teaching outdoor skills and a curriculum based on leadership, compassion, teamwork, empathy and grit.
 He is certified as a Wilderness First Responder, which includes CPR certification, and is a Leave No Trace Master Educator.
 He is currently in graduate school for his Masters degree in Environmental Policy and Management.